AashiekaA/Gold-Rate-Tracker/README.md

 This project demonstrates an end-to-end automation workflow using Python, GitHub Actions, Google Sheets, and email notifications to monitor daily 22K gold rates from GRT Jewellers.

-The application extracts the latest gold rate, calculates the gold weight acquired for a predefined investment amount, maintains historical records, tracks monthly highs and lows, analyzes day-over-day price movements, and automatically updates Google Sheets while sending email notifications.
+The application extracts the latest 22K gold rate, calculates the gold weight acquired for a predefined investment amount, stores historical records in Google Sheets, analyzes day-over-day price movements, calculates monthly high and low rates directly from historical data, and automatically sends email notifications with daily investment insights.

 The entire workflow is cloud-hosted and executes automatically through GitHub Actions without requiring manual intervention.
 The project was enhanced to perform day-over-day price comparison using historical Google Sheets data, providing additional trend visibility for investment tracking.